booptroopeugene/booptroopeugene/posts/tomorrow-eugene-budget-vote-urge-them-to-defund-reallocate-guest-blog.md

 Stay tuned for a post about what you can do to help identify and advocate for budget priorities, TODAY.

-*— Ellen for Boop Troop Eugene News, with permission from Hallie Roberts.
+*— Remy for Boop Troop Eugene News, with permission from Hallie Roberts.
 Hallie authorized me to refer interested local activists to PM her on FB.*

 <!--EndFragment-->